History Files

 c.AD 7th Century - 1901

-The Songhai state has existed in Africa in one form or another for over a thousand years.
-This period covers the first settlement in Gao on the eastern edge of the Mali empire, under which it was a semi-vassal status, through to its continuation in what is now Niger as the Dendi empire.
+The Songhai (or Songhoi) state existed in Africa in one form or another for over a thousand years.
+This period covers the first settlement in Kukiya on the eastern edge of what would become the Mali empire and under which it enjoyed semi-vassal status, through to its continuation in what is now Niger as the Dendi empire.

-Situated in modern Mali in an area called Western Sudan (not to be confused with the country of the same name), the Songhai empire was founded as a small state centred on Gao circa 700 by Songhai Berbers on the Middle Niger, but it didn't become an empire until the fifteenth century, and reached the height of its power by around 1500, by which time it was the one of the largest African empires in terms of territory, stretching almost the entire length of the River Niger.
+This state did not become an empire until the fifteenth century, and it reached the height of its power by around 1500.
+By that time it was the one of the largest African empires in terms of territory, having absorbed former Mali empire territory to stretch almost the entire length of the River Niger.

-(Additional information from the Tarikh al-Fattash and Tarikh al-Sudan (seventeenth century Timbuktu chronicles which end in 1599 and 1656 respectively), from Timbuktu and the Songhay Empire: Al-Sadi's Tarikh al-Sudan down to 1613 and other contemporary documents, John O Hunwick (2003), from Tedzkiret en-nisiān fi Akhbar molouk es-Soudān (in French), Octave Houdas (Ed & translator, Paris 1901), from Towards an Understanding of the African Experience from Historical and Contemporary Perspectives, Festus Ugboaja Ohaegbulam (University Press of America, 1990), and from External Links: The Met Museum, and Encyclopaedia Britannica, and The Invasion of Morocco in1591 and the Saadian Dynasty, Jonathan Michel, 1995.)
+(Information by Peter Kessler, with additional information from the John De Cleene Archive, from the Tarikh al-Fattash and Tarikh al-Sudan (seventeenth century Timbuktu chronicles which end in 1599 and 1656 respectively), from Timbuktu and the Songhay Empire: Al-Sadi's Tarikh al-Sudan down to 1613 and other contemporary documents, John O Hunwick (2003), from Tedzkiret en-nisiān fi Akhbar molouk es-Soudān (in French), Octave Houdas (Ed & translator, Paris 1901), from Towards an Understanding of the African Experience from Historical and Contemporary Perspectives, Festus Ugboaja Ohaegbulam (University Press of America, 1990), from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910), from African States and Rulers, John Stewart (McFarland, 2005), from The New Atlas of African History, G S P Freeman-Grenville (Rex Collins, London, 1991), from Times Atlas of World History (Maplewood, 1979), from The Telltale Scribes of Timbuktu, Peter Gwin (National Geographic), from Songhay, Paul Stoller (Encyclopaedia of World Cultures, Vol 9: Africa and the Middle East, G K Hall & Co, 1995), from The Cambridge History of Africa, Vol 3, R Oliver (Ed, Cambridge University Press, 2001), and from External Links: The Met Museum, and Encyclopaedia Britannica, and The Invasion of Morocco in 1591 and the Saadian Dynasty, Jonathan Michel, and Nyaani Mansa Mamudu and the End of the Malian Empire, Yves Person (Publications of the French Society of the History of Overseasers, 1981, and available via Persée (in French)).)

 c.AD 690 - 800